rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

 Introduction
 ````````````

-Due to the public success of our common 2008 publication with Jean-Luc Marichal [ISOMIS-08]_ , we present in this tutorial an example Python session for computing the **non isomorphic maximal independent sets** (MISs) from the 12-cycle graph, i.e. a :py:class:`~digraphs.CirculantDigraph` class instance of order 12 and symmetric circulants 1 and -1.
+Following the public success of our common 2008 publication with Jean-Luc Marichal [ISOMIS-08]_ , we present in this tutorial an example Python session for computing the **non isomorphic maximal independent sets** (MISs) from the 12-cycle graph, i.e. a :py:class:`~digraphs.CirculantDigraph` class instance of order 12 and symmetric circulants 1 and -1.

 .. code-block:: pycon
    :linenos: